What is Forest School?

 Communication and Language development: a wide range of outdoor experiences that provide rich language opportunities for both speaking and listening.
 Use the senses to develop rich language.

 Physical development: co ordination, climbing, balancing, awareness of space, using tools, to make marks, cut, whittle, build, weave, pour.
 Move objects around the space with consideration to themselves and others.

 Personal, Social and Emotional development: develop confidence, explore, share, take turns, try new things, co operate with others, build emotional resilience, solve problems, link up with others, work independently, show involvement and concentration.
 Show respect for each other.
 Make choices about their activity.
-Share hot chocolate and food at Base Camp.
+Have hot chocolate, snacks and cheese at Base Camp.
 Accept the Forest School Rules.